vlarok/searchable-select/README.md

-# searchable-select
+# SearchableSelect

-Searchable multi/single select for LiveView
+Searchable multi/single select made for LiveView.
+Requires Tailwind to be set up in your project.